- Easy online application, apply for finance in minutes

 - Up to 100% of landed cost of goods can be financed – generally in line with already agreed payment terms including deposits prior to manufacture.
 Payment in currencies is standard

-- Once landed stock is typically moved and stored with your own providers, the finance company may require to be noted on relevant transit and warehousing insurance policies
+- Once landed, goods are typically moved and stored with your own premises, the finance company may require to be noted on relevant transit and warehousing insurance policies

 - Once the goods are sold repayment is required either via your cash flow or debtor finance (if appropriate)